The rise of new digital Industrial Technology

 The rise of new digital Industrial Technology, is a transformation that makes it possible to gather and analyse data across machines, enabling faster, more flexible and more efficient process to produce higher quality goods at low costs.
 This manufacturing revolution will increase in productivity, shift-economics, foster industrial growth and modify the profile of the workforce- ultimately changing the competitiveness of companies and regions.

-In the time period between 1760 and 1840.
-This represents the transition from skilled artisans making goods by hand to (relatively) unskilled workers using machines powered by a water wheel or steam engine.
+In the time period betwen 1760 and 1840.
+This represents the transition from skilled artisans making goods by hand to (relatively) unskilled workers using machines powered by a water whel or steam engine.
 The transition mostly involved the mechanization of Industrie.

 Industrie 4.0 is a name given to the current trend of automation and data exchange in manufacturing technologies.
 It includes cyber-physical systems, the Internet of things, cloud computing and cognitive computing.
 Industrie 4.0 is commonly referred to as the fourth Industrial revolution.